Blog

 This JSON format is the heart of Great Expectations.
 It can be easily generated using the provided profilers, modified in Jupyter notebooks, and interpreted and executed by the Great Expectations library to validate a particular instance of your data.
 Each expectation is also implemented not just in Pandas, but also in SQL and in Spark, so the same expectations that work for small CSV files will work on big data too.
 As your data grows, you can easily migrate your expectation execution from Pandas to SQL or Pyspark.

-Great Expectations also has a concept of "batches" which helps encapsulate the various ways you might validate your data: maybe you have non-overlapping chunks of data you want to validate independently (e.g. daily logs), or maybe your data is small enough to validate in its entirety (e.g. a CSV file).
+Great Expectations also has a concept of "batches" which helps encapsulate the various ways you might validate your data: maybe you have non-overlapping chunks of data you want to validate independently (such as daily logs), or maybe your data is small enough to validate in its entirety (like a CSV file).
 Maybe your file is stored in S3, or on the local file system, or in a SQL database -- maybe all three!
 You can use the same expectation suite on each one simply by defining a Datasource for each location the data is stored and generating Batch Requests within those sources.
 When an Expectation Suite is executed against a particular Batch Request at a particular moment in time, you get an immutable Validation report (as yet another JSON file) that records whether the suite passed, along with helpful information about any expectation failures.

 Implementing Great Expectations in AWS